 The silver story carries a precautionary note: silver is far more volatile than gold.
 The daily swings in silver’s price can have you reaching for your anxiety medication.
 But that’s part of the landscape in a small market.
 So don’t let big price swings scare you into selling your silver in a panic

 The silver price is far more volatile than it is for gold.
-It doesn’t take much to push the price around.
+It doesn’t take much to push the price around (check the gold price per ounce).
 Overall, gold has about the same volatility as the S&P.

 Investing in silver thus requires that you are prepared for large price swings, both up and down.
 Silver will rise more than gold in bull markets and fall more than gold in bear markets.

 |Tiny industry means price is volatile||Dominant use is as money, so less impacted by recession|

 |Half of demand is industrial use, so price is susceptible to economic slowdown||6 times bigger than silver market, no more volatile than the S&P|